unifyai/unify-desktop-assistant/README.md

 - Click "Apply", then click "OK".

-2. Start the remote client app.
+3. Start the remote client app.

 `unify-desktop-assistant start`

+### HTTPS Tunnel

-3. Tunnel the service to HTTPS.
+1. If there isn't a default and secure external IP for controls, tunnel the service to HTTPS.

 a.
 For testing